Corporate Volunteering

 We can also take staff out on a beach or street litter surveying experience.
 During these exercises your employees work in small groups along the beach or street to record the litter using BeachPatrol survey sheets.
 At the end of the survey the sheets are collated and the teams spend time categorising and documenting the litter picked up in that session.
 This provides a great engagement opportunity and raises awareness around how to reduce common problem waste items.

 A non-tax deductible donation is requested to support BeachPatrol's ongoing operational costs.
-For more details on our Corporate program, please download the PDF here.
+For more details on our Corporate program, please download the brochure here.

 Contact us for any questions and to discuss how BeachPatrol can support your organisation.